Carles Puigdemont: Political career

 Puigdemont left journalism to devote himself fully to politics in 2006 when the Convergence and Union (CiU) electoral alliance invited him to be a candidate for the Parliament of Catalonia.
 Puigdemont contested the 2006 regional election as a CiU candidate in the Province of Girona and was elected.
 He was re-elected at the 2010, 2012 and 2015 regional elections, the latter as a Junts pel Sí (JxSí) electoral alliance candidate.

 Puigdemont contested the 2007 local elections as a CiU candidate in Girona and was elected but the CiU remained in opposition.
-At the 2011 local elections, in which Puigdemont we re-elected, the CiU ended the Socialists's 32-year rule in Girona.
+At the 2011 local elections, in which Puigdemont was re-elected, the CiU ended the Socialists's 32-year rule in Girona.
 Puigdemont became Mayor of Girona.
 He was re-elected at the 2015 local elections.
 He was a member of executive committee of the Association of Municipalities for Independence and in July 2015 succeeded Josep Maria Vila d'Abadal as its chair.